damontheimpulsive/analytics-service/README.md

 - **Mock Event Generator**
     - `MockEventGenerator` periodically creates random user events.
+    - `DefaultMockEventGenerator` is a concrete implementation that generates realistic demo traffic.
+    - `MockEventGeneratorRunner` creates and starts the generator so events continuously flow into the system.
     - Useful for demos and local testing without external traffic.

+- **Dashboard UI**
+    - `dashboard.html` is a simple browser-based dashboard.
+    - It calls the REST endpoints under `/dashboard` and visualizes:
+        - Active users
+        - Top pages
+        - Active sessions for a given user

 ---